consenz-io/consensus-meter/README.md

 ### Our Solution:

 Consenz is a platform that was created to address those problems and offer a proven solution.
+The platform allows any group of people at any scale to formulate a text in a single, coherent and clear document in a transparent and democratic way.
+The platform enable it through a new kind of Internet discussion.
+Instead of spreading across countless responses, the discussion converges around a collaborative and democratic document by incorporating voting mechanisms with discussion tools.
+This allows to distinguish between agreed upon and controversial issues, and the process has a clear product: A text that reflects the consent of the participants.

 The following discussion-features make Consenz unique, compared to other platforms: